 To get a clearer idea of how different home insurance policies compare, you could also see our guides to the best contents insurance and buildings insurance.
 We've rated policies from dozens of insurers to help you choose the right cover.

 But remember, not all providers are on there.
 Which?
-Recommended Providers Direct Line and NFU Mutual are examples of this.
+Recommended Provider NFU Mutual is an examples of this.

 2. Don't automatically renew